GnaspGames/Smelt/Docs/BangCommands.md

 ### Explanation
-Commands for *loops* (20-ticks-per-second continous commands) and *events* (run-once commands) are built into *one-command*.
+Commands for *loops* (20-ticks-per-second continous commands) and *events* (run-once commands) are built into *Smelt*.
 These bang commands require the `bang-commands-setup.mcc` module to be installed into your map.
-You will be prompted to do this by *one-command* when using them.
+You will be prompted to do this by *Smelt* when using them.

 The custom commands use Minecraft's scoreboard tag feature to work.
 The setup module created an entity named "OC-SYSTEM", and this entity runs the loops and events.